polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 # PolarFire SoC RPMsg Bare Metal Example

-This project contains a number of applications demos that showcase the usage of RPMsg (Remote Processor Messaging) framework to send messages between a BM (bare metal) context and a remote software context (i.e. Linux or another BM/FreeRTOS context) using the RPMsg-lite framework.
+This project contains a number of applications demos that showcase the usage of RPMsg (Remote Processor Messaging) framework to send messages between a BM (bare metal) context and a remote software context (i.e. another BM/FreeRTOS context) using the RPMsg-lite framework.

 This project contains two different build configurations: